isorna/dropcommander/docs/en/dzc/special-rules.md

 _Preternaturally fast fighters are frequently seen on the battlefield.
 Sometimes bred specially and sometimes given AI assistance, these warriors are quick enough to avoid blows in close quarters fighting, and even the odd bullet!_

-This unit gains a Passive Countermeasures save equal to the X value against **Close Quarters weapons and Collateral Damage.** This may be taken in addition to any other Passive Countermeasures save the unit has.
+This unit gains a Passive Countermeasures save equal to the X value against **Close Quarters weapons and Collateral Damage**.
+This may be taken in addition to any other Passive Countermeasures save the unit has.

 ### Fast

 This unit has two stats on its MV value - a minimum and a maximum.
 Unlike other units, a Fast unit **has to make a Moving action each activation,** and must move at least its minimum MV, up to its maximum MV, in a straight line.

-**Fast units may only turn on their axis a maximum of 90 degrees after completing their move, and cannot land.**
+**Fast units may only turn on their axis a maximum of 90 degrees after completing their move, and cannot land**.

 Due to the speed of these units, it’s common for them to travel away from the battlefield.
-Unlike other units, a Fast unit **can move off the board as part of their move.** If they do so, they re put In Readiness, coming on from the usual point of the table edge for your army in subsequent rounds.
+Unlike other units, a Fast unit **can move off the board as part of their move**.
+If they do so, they re put In Readiness, coming on from the usual point of the table edge for your army in subsequent rounds.

 A Fast unit can elect to **fly high** as part of its Moving action.
 When flying high, it ignores all Impassable scenery, but cannot make Shooting actions in the same round.
 If a unit otherwise couldn’t complete its move (due to Impassable scenery over 8" being in the way), it **must** fly high.

-Unless explicitly mentioned in the scenario special rules, **units with this special rule always begin the game In Reserve, and are ignored for determining Victory Points at any time, but still concede Kill Points.**
+Unless explicitly mentioned in the scenario special rules, **units with this special rule always begin the game In Reserve, and are ignored for determining Victory Points at any time, but still concede Kill Points**.

 ### Infiltrate X

-_Certain units are specially trained to sneak onto a battlefield prior to full scale engagement, allowing them to set up in an advantageous position._
+_Certain units are specially trained to sneak onto a battlefield prior to full scale engagement, allowing them to set up in an advantageous position_.

 Infiltrate units are denoted with a number value.
 This unit may be Directly Deployed even when the scenario would not normally allow it to do so, ignoring the Aerial Advantage rule.
 It may deploy up to the listed number of inches from a friendly table edge.
 Infantry with this special rule may deploy directly into a Garrison if within range.
 The rest of this unit’s Battlegroup deploys normally, and this unit can make actions even if the rest of its Battlegroup are In Readiness or In Reserve.